ADB Disbursed Record $2.4 Bn Development Funds To Pakistan In 2019 - UrduPoint

 ADB Disbursed Record $2.4 Bn Development Funds To Pakistan In 2019

-In the Yeay 2019, the Asian Development Bank's loan and grant disbursements to Pakistan amounted to a record $2.4 billion, comprising $1.8 billion in program lending and $634.3 million in project lending
+The Asian Development Bank disbursed record $2.4 billion loans and grants, including $1.8 billion in programme lending and $634.3 million in project lending, to Pakistan during the year 2019

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2020 ):In the Yeay 2019, the Asian Development Bank's loan and grant disbursements to Pakistan amounted to a record $2.4 billion, comprising $1.8 billion in program lending and $634.3 million in project lending.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2020 ):The Asian Development Bank disbursed record $2.4 billion loans and grants, including $1.8 billion in programme lending and $634.3 million in project lending, to Pakistan during the year 2019.

 The ADB provided $1.8 billion in policy-based loans, including $1billion in immediate budget support to shore up the country's public finances and $500 million to improve trade competitiveness.

-Meanwhile, the ADB also approved a $75 million project to enhance secondary education in Sindh province.
-To help strengthen project readiness prior to approval, ADB approved project readiness financing totaling $17.3 million in 2019 for the "Cities Improvement Project" in Khyber Pakhtunkwa and the "Water Resources Project" in Punjab.
+To help strengthen project readiness prior to approval, the ADB approved project readiness financing totaling $17.3 million in 2019 for the "Cities Improvement Project" in Khyber Pakhtunkwa and the "Water Resources Project" in Punjab.

-In agriculture, ADB approved a major change in scope of Trimmu and Panjnad barrages, adding Islam barrage by utilizing surplus loan proceeds of $21 million, and initiated work on $275 million Jalalpur Irrigation Project.
+In agriculture, the ADB accorded approval for utilizing surplus loan proceeds of $21 million for a major change in scope of Trimmu and Panjnad barrages, adding Islam Barrage, while work on Jalalpur Irrigation Project was initiated with $275 million financing.

 During the year 2019, the ADB also approved a grant of $5.1 million for enhancing Punjab technology based agriculture and marketing, market development and preparing Kurram Tangi Integrated Water Resources Development Project.